 “I thought I explained that before you left.
 Never mind.’

 ‘Didn’t the fire keep them at bay?’ she shook her head, ‘How did you find the lairs.’

 In the end, John was forced to tell the story again from the beginning.

 The meal arrived, carried by kitchen hands and supervised by the kitchen staff.

 The tailors were asked to leave, which they did, complaining that their task was incomplete.

 During the meal, Piers told stories about his schooling, and inevitably about Greek and Egyptian legends.
 Then John and Piers, together, told the story of the shipwreck at Arcachon.
-They talked over each other, as they told the story from two different points of view, on two different ships.
+They talked over each other, as they told the story from two different points of view; John on his ship, Piers on the beach.

 When they had finished eating.
 Pipa moved around the table and squeezed herself on to John’s lap.

 Piers then stood up and positioned himself behind Alyse, gently caressing her shoulders and the upper part of her arms.
 She instinctively stiffened but then remembered what must have been happening in her absence and forced herself to relax.